kookaburracodes/kookaburra/CONTRIBUTING.md

 You should see paths that use the .venv/bin in your current working directory.

+## Environment variables

+This project uses `python-dotenv` to manage environment variables.
+You can create a `.env.local` file in the root of the project and add your local environment variables there.

+A `.env.test` file is also provided for testing purposes, and a `.env.prod` file is used for production.

 ## Installing dependencies

 This project uses `pip` to manage our project's dependencies.